Skip to Content

 What About Summer?

 In the warmer months, you’ll want to switch your ceiling fan back to counterclockwise rotation.
-This creates a downdraft, pushing cool air down into the room and helping you feel cooler.
+This creates a downdraft, pushing cool air into the room and helping you feel cooler.
 Running your ceiling fan in the summer can make the room feel up to 4 degrees cooler, allowing you to raise the thermostat setting and save on cooling costs.

 Do All Fans Have a Reverse Switch?